determined-ai/determined/master/internal/stream/DESIGN.md

   - It requires restreaming a lot more state at rbac transitions.
 If the offline appearance and disappearence problem is solved passively (due to declarative strategy) it would seem like a pointless performance hit.

+Conclusion: there's really no upside to invalidating the client cache, so we won't.

+#### Just Boot'em Variation: Boot Everybody

+Should just boot'em boot everybody after every rbac change?

+Pros:
+  - Figuring out exactly who to boot is hard, especially when the query to get workspace access information involves about five different joins, but booting everybody is really easy and really correct.

+Cons:
+  - There is high computation cost to having every client connect at the same time, but it's rare, and likely on-par with the steady-state constant polling that we do right now.

+Conclusion: we will boot everybody on every rbac change now, because it's simple, easy, and correct.
+We'll optimize later, if necessary.

 ### Appearance Problem